n4xh4ck5/hesidohackeado/README.md

 # Instalation

-You can download the latest version of CMSsc4n by cloning the GitHub repository:
+You can download the latest version of hesidochakeado by cloning the GitHub repository:

 <pre> git clone https://github.com/n4xh4ck5/hesidohackeado.git </pre>